Diagonal flow detects topology of strata: Strategies

-By a criterion of Avila--Viana~\cite{Avi-Via07a,Avi-Via07b}, simplicity of natural integrable cocycles, such as the Kontsevich--Zorich cocycle, boils down to the existence of a coding with an almost product structure and a notion of ``richness'' of the cocycle.
-As we indicated earlier, a coding with the required integrability and distortion properties can be achieved by accelerating the Rauzy--Veech renormalisation.
+By a criterion of Avila--Viana~\cite{Avi-Via07a,Avi-Via07b}, simplicity of log-integrable cocycles, such as the Kontsevich--Zorich cocycle, can be deduced from the existence of a coding for the flow that has an ``approximate product structure'' and a notion of ``richness'' for the cocycle.
+A (weaker) version of this coding is stated in \Cref{c:simplicity}.
+As we indicated earlier, a coding with the required product structure can be achieved by accelerating the Rauzy--Veech induction.
 This was done by Avila--Gouëzel--Yoccoz~\cite{Avi-Gou-Yoc} for abelian differentials and by Avila--Resende~\cite{Avi-Res} for quadratic differentials.
 See \Cref{s:dynamics} for more details.
-The remaining task, and the crux of the problem, is to show the richness of the cocycle.
+The remaining task, and the crux of the problem, is to obtain the ``richness'' of the cocycle.
 The required richness was established by Avila--Viana~\cite{Avi-Via07b} for abelian stratum components by a direct computation.

-In general, to obtain the richness condition for a symplectic cocycle it is enough to establish the Zariski density of an appropriate group inside the symplectic group; using work of Benoist \cite{Ben97} it implies the above notion of richness (Zariski density is, in fact, strictly stronger \cite[Appendix A]{Avi-Mat-Yoc}).
+By the work of Benoist~\cite{Ben97}, Zariski density in the symplectic group of an associated group implies richness of the cocycle.
+In fact, Zariski density is strictly stronger~\cite[Appendix~A]{Avi-Mat-Yoc}).

-For the Kontsevich--Zorich cocycle, the relevant group is the Rauzy--Veech group.
-Its Zariski density was proved for hyperelliptic components by Avila--Matheus--Yoccoz.
-In fact, their result is stronger as they show it to be an explicit finite index subgroup of its ambient symplectic group \cite[Theorem 1.1]{Avi-Mat-Yoc}.
-This finite index result was extended by the fourth author to all abelian stratum components and to quadratic stratum components that have abelian components on their boundary \cites[Theorem 1.1]{Gut19}[Theorem 1.1]{Gut17}.
+For the Kontsevich--Zorich cocycle, the associated group is the Rauzy--Veech group.
+Its Zariski density for hyperelliptic components was proved by Avila--Matheus--Yoccoz.
+In fact, their result is stronger; they prove that the Rauzy--Veech group is a certain finite-index subgroup of the ambient symplectic group~\cite[Theorem 1.1]{Avi-Mat-Yoc}.
+This finite index result was extended by the fourth author to all components (abelian or quadratic) that arise by splitting zeroes from minima abelian components~\cites[Theorem 1.1]{Gut19}[Theorem 1.1]{Gut17}.

+Our result on flow groups (\Cref{t:flow-general}) is a key step in our plan to prove Zariski density of the Rauzy--Veech group, of \emph{any} stratum component.
+This is because we can use the cocycle along any loop in $\calC_\root$; we are not restricted to almost-flow loops.